-243. Plaintiffs incorporate paragraphs 1-168 as though fully set forth herein.
-244. This count is brought under the Federal Declaratory Judgment Act, 28 U.S.C. § 2201.

-245. As previously alleged, Plaintiffs and members of the Class are entered into implied contracts with Defendants, which contracts require Defendants to provide adequate security for the PII collected from Plaintiffs and the Class.

-246. Defendants owed and still owes a duty of care to Plaintiffs and Class members that require it to adequately secure Plaintiffs' and Class members' PII.

-247. Upon reason and belief, Defendants still possesses the PII of Plaintiffs and the Class members.

-248. Defendants has not satisfied their contractual obligations and legal duties to Plaintiffs and the Class members.

-249. Since the Data Breach, Defendants have not yet announced any changes to their data security infrastructure, processes or procedures to fix the vulnerabilities in their computer systems and/or security practices which permitted the Data Breach to occur and go undetected and, thereby, prevent further attacks.
+- 252. Plaintiffs incorporate paragraphs 1-177 as though fully set forth herein. - 253.
+This count is brought under the Federal Declaratory Judgment Act, 28 U.S.C. § 2201. - 254.
+As previously alleged, Plaintiffs and members of the Class are entered into implied contracts with Defendant, which contracts require Defendant to provide adequate security for the PII collected from Plaintiffs and the Class. - 255.
+Defendant owed and still owes a duty of care to Plaintiffs and Class members that require it to adequately secure Plaintiffs' and Class members' PII. - 256.
+Upon reason and belief, Defendant still possesses the PII of Plaintiffs and the Class members. - 257.
+Defendant has not satisfied its contractual obligations and legal duties to Plaintiffs and the Class members. - 258.
+Since the Data Breach, Defendant have not yet announced any changes to its data security infrastructure, processes or procedures to fix the vulnerabilities in its computer systems and/or security practices which permitted the Data Breach to occur and go undetected and, thereby, prevent further attacks.

-250. Defendants has not satisfied their contractual obligations and legal duties to Plaintiffs and the Class.
-In fact, now that Defendants' insufficient data security is known to hackers, the PII in Defendants' possession is even more vulnerable to cyberattack.

-251. Actual harm has arisen in the wake of the Data Breach regarding Defendants' contractual obligations and duties of care to provide security measures to Plaintiffs and the members of the Class.
-Further, Plaintiffs and the members of the Class are at risk of additional or further harm due to the exposure of their PII and Defendants' failure to address the security failings that led to such exposure.

-252. There is no reason to believe that Defendants' security measures are any more adequate now than they were before the Data Breach to meet Defendants' contractual obligations and legal duties.

-253. Plaintiffs and the Class, therefore, seek a declaration (1) that Defendants' existing security measures do not comply with their contractual obligations and duties of care to provide adequate security, and (2) that to comply with their contractual obligations and duties of care, Defendants must implement and maintain reasonable security measures, including, but not limited to:

-a.
-Ordering that Defendants engage third-party security auditors/penetration testers as well as internal security personnel to conduct testing, including simulated attacks, penetration tests, and audits on Defendants' systems on a periodic basis, and ordering Defendants to promptly correct any problems or issues detected by such third-party security auditors;
+- 259. Defendant has not satisfied its contractual obligations and legal duties to Plaintiffs and the Class.
+In fact, now that Defendant's insufficient data security is known to hackers, the PII in Defendant's possession is even more vulnerable to cyberattack. - 260.
+Actual harm has arisen in the wake of the Data Breach regarding Defendant's contractual obligations and duties of care to provide security measures to Plaintiffs and the members of the Class.
+Further, Plaintiffs and the members of the Class are at risk of additional or further harm due to the exposure of their PII and Defendant's failure to address the security failings that led to such exposure. - 261.
+There is no reason to believe that Defendant's security measures are any more adequate now than they were before the Data Breach to meet Defendant's contractual obligations and legal duties. - 262.
+Plaintiffs and the Class, therefore, seek a declaration (1) that Defendant's existing security measures do not comply with its contractual obligations and duties of care to provide adequate security, and (2) that to comply with its contractual obligations and duties of care, Defendant must implement and maintain reasonable security measures, including, but not limited to: - a.
+Ordering that Defendant engage third-party security auditors/penetration testers as well as internal security personnel to conduct testing, including simulated attacks, penetration tests, and audits on Defendant's systems on a periodic basis, and ordering

-b.
-Ordering that Defendants engage third-party security auditors and internal personnel to run automated security monitoring;

-c.
-Ordering that Defendants audit, test, and train their security personnel regarding any new or modified procedures;

-- d.
-Ordering that Defendants segment employee data by, among other things, creating firewalls and access controls so that if one area of Defendants' systems is compromised, hackers cannot gain access to other portions of Defendants' systems; - e.
-Ordering that Defendants purge, delete, and destroy, in a reasonably secure manner, customer data not necessary for their provisions of services; - f.
-Ordering that Defendants conduct regular database scanning and security checks; and - g.
-Ordering that Defendants routinely and continually conduct internal training and education to inform internal security personnel how to identify and contain a breach when it occurs and what to do in response to a breach.
+- Defendant to promptly correct any problems or issues detected by such third-party security auditors; - b.
+Ordering that Defendant engage third-party security auditors and internal personnel to run automated security monitoring; - c.
+Ordering that Defendant audit, test, and train its security personnel regarding any new or modified procedures; - d.
+Ordering that Defendant segment employee data by, among other things, creating firewalls and access controls so that if one area of Defendant's systems is compromised, hackers cannot gain access to other portions of Defendant's systems; - e.
+Ordering that Defendant purge, delete, and destroy, in a reasonably secure manner, customer data not necessary for its provisions of services; - f.
+Ordering that Defendant conduct regular database scanning and security checks; and - g.
+Ordering that Defendant routinely and continually conduct internal training and education to inform internal security personnel how to identify and contain a breach when it occurs and what to do in response to a breach.